silverstripe-australia/silverstripe-build/README.txt

 Optional Scripts
 ----------------------

-There are two scripts that may optionally be used for your projects, and can be done using the following commands.
+There are three scripts that may optionally be used for your projects, and can be done using the following commands.

+# sh build/scripts/cache

+This will clear out any project cache files (for all projects), and is basically the forced equivalent of doing a ?flush for everything in your site.

 # sh ~/path/to/permissions